aws-samples/amazon-serverless-datalake-workshop/instructions.md

 ### Live Data Feed
 What about the data from the Kinesis stream?
 That is being written to the s3://~ingestionbucket~/weblogs/live location.
 Now that you've used the crawler a few times, on your own create a new crawler that creates the table for the data populated by the kinesis firehose stream.

-## Bonus Lab Exercise - Advanced AWS Users
+# Advanced AWS Users
-### Configure Zeppelin Notebook Server
+The following sections are for more advanced AWS users.
+These labs will create EC2 instance and require users to create an SSH connection into the instances to complete the configuration.

-**Note: Configuring a Zeppeling Server is optional in this workshop.**
+## Bonus Lab Exercise #1 - Configure Zeppelin Notebook Server

-We will provide the code needed to make the Glue jobs function properly.
-However, a notebook server makes the development of the glue scripts much more dynamic and it is strongly encourage to continue with this section.
+The workshop provided the code needed to make the Glue jobs function properly.
+But how do you write and debuf the code?
+A notebook server makes the development of the glue scripts simpler to test and debug by giving a user interface and immediate feedback on the results of a script. <a href="https://docs.aws.amazon.com/glue/latest/dg/dev-endpoint.html" target="_blank">Click here</a> for more information on notebooks and glue development endpoints.

 #### Prerequisites
 1. An AWS Keypair Generated in your account